 - It's not a complete body binding, but after Thrust gets his metal butt handed to him by Starscream in Transformers Armada his next scene shows him with bandages around his pointed head and his arm in a cast.
 Given that he's a robot one wonders at the point of putting bandages on at all.

 - Happens to both Cody and Trent in Total Drama Island, Cody after he's mauled by a bear and Trent after he falls out of a plane and hits the ground.
+It later happens to Blaineley in Total Drama World Tour and Cameron in Total Drama All Stars.

 - Lucius on Jimmy Two-Shoes, but he deserves it.